scottward/hs-push/editions/21-goal-habits.md

 ## Post Text

 "Goals without routines are wishes."
-—
+— Verne Harnish

 Goal setting is a prerequisite for aligning your actions with your aspirations.

 But simply having clear goals isn't enough.

-You also need good goal habits .
+You also need good goal habits.

 Only then can you sustain your focus long enough to achieve notable things.

 ## Feedback